 For now, the President’s order only applies to federal contractors and subcontractors.
 While this will have a wide reach, it will not apply to everyone.
 However, if it is successful in preventing unequal pay, it will serve as a model for future legislation.

-If you any questions about the Equal Pay Act, or think you or believe that your employer is paying you less than males who perform the same job or otherwise improperly, your best option is to call the attorneys at the Spitz law firm today for a free and confidential initial consultation.
+If you any questions about the Equal Pay Act, or think you or believe that your employer is paying you less than males who perform the same job or otherwise improperly, your best option is to call the attorneys at Spitz, The Employee’s Law Firm today for a free and confidential initial consultation.

 If you feel that you are being discriminated based on your gender or sex, then call the right attorney.
 It is never appropriate to discriminate against female employees.
 Discrimination against women includes being harassed, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied a promotion, and denied wages or not receiving equal pay.
 When you call the right attorney to schedule a free and confidential consultation at 866-797-6040, you will meet with an attorney from Spitz, The Employee’s Law Firm to discuss wrongful discrimination claims and help you determine the best way to pursue your gender/sex discrimination claims.

 The materials available at the top of this page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 Your best option is to contact an Ohio attorney to obtain advice with respect to gender discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
 The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.